sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/02-css/02-bootstrap-css/15-toasts/README.md

 ![Toast](docs/images/toast.png)

 Note that this project requires the Bootstrap library as a dependency.
+It has also been configured with Browserify.
+I suspect that as I'm only bundling Bootstrap JS library in `node_modules/` the example should fail in prod, but for some reason it works in my localhost.